Overview

 XP sources:

-- The critic reviewing your work — when it writes a critique it can award XP directly, sized by the model to what it saw (a fix, a test, a clean refactor).
+- Code Review reading your work — when it writes a review it can award XP directly, sized by the model to what it saw (a fix, a test, a clean refactor).
 This is the main way you level, and it's separate from the 100-per-day cap on interaction XP below.

 - Petting: +5 XP — no per-pet limit; bounded only by the shared 100 XP/day cap.